 For example, in order to change the caption, just highlight Form1 under the name Caption and change it to other names.
-You may also try to alter the appearance of the form by setting it to 3D or flat.
-Other things you can do are to change its foreground and background color, change the font type and font size, enable or disable minimize and maximize buttons and etc.
+You may also alter the appearance of the form by setting it to 3D or flat, change its foreground and background color, change the font type and font size, enable or disable, minimize and maximize buttons and more.

 You can also change the properties at runtime to give special effects such as change of color, shape, animation effect and so on.
-For example the following code will change the form color to red every time the form is loaded.
-VB uses hexadecimal system to represent the color.
-You can check the color codes in the properties windows which are showed up under ForeColor and BackColor .
+Example 3.1 show the code that will change the form color to red every time the form is loaded.
+VB uses the hexadecimal system to represent the color.
+You can check the color codes in the properties windows which are showing up under ForeColor and BackColor .

-Another example is to change the control Shape to a particular shape at runtime by writing the following code.
+This example is to change the control's Shape using the Shape property.
 This code will change the shape to a circle at runtime.

-We are not going into the details on how to set the properties.
-However, I would like to stress a few important points about setting up the properties.
+We are not going into the details on how to set the properties yet.
+However, we would like to stress a few important points about setting up the properties.

 Figure 3.2 below is the VB6 toolbox that shows the basic controls.

 The text box is the standard control for accepting input from the user as well as to display the output.
 It can handle string (text) and numeric data but not images or pictures.
-Just like text fields in websites, powered not by Windows, but typically linux web hosting platforms like iPage, these fields collect user input.String in a text box can be converted to a numeric data by using the function Val(text).
+A string entered into a text box can be converted to a numeric data by using the function Val(text).
 The following example illustrates a simple program that processes the input from the user.